-On two occasions in this monitoring period the Council carried out inter-laboratory comparisons with the Company site laboratory.
+On two occasions in this monitoring period the Council carried out inter-laboratory comparisons with the KGTP laboratory.
 The results are discussed in the following section 2.14.

-The following pertains to assessment of the Company discharge and stream monitoring data.
-This data was provided to the Council at monthly intervals throughout the year.
+The Company discharge and stream monitoring data was provided to the Council at monthly intervals throughout the year.
+This has been assessed by the Council and summarised below.